How to Convert PDF to Markdown

 Which method should you pick?

 If you convert PDFs occasionally, use the online converter and move on — there is nothing to install and your file stays on your device.
+For the conversion itself, PDFBase's free PDF to Markdown converter — a sibling site — is another option that extracts the text in your browser without uploading the file.
 If you are feeding documents into an AI system regularly, script it with MarkItDown or pymupdf4llm so the conversion is repeatable.
 And whichever method you choose, budget a minute to skim the output: PDF is a print format, so headings, tables, and multi-column layouts sometimes need a quick touch-up in a Markdown editor before publishing.